 I’ve seen this play out again and again.

-The bigger problem is that people either don’t realise this, or they will not admit it to themselves or others, which means they go untreated.
-We go numb.
+The bigger challenge is that people either don’t realise this or admit it to themselves or others, which means they go unsupported or tread water.

 Is any of this sounding familiar to you?

-While caring for others is important we need a balance and a solid foundation of self-care to keep moving forward and to keep seeing each situation for what it truly is.
-It is appropriate to cultivate and enhance your well-being.
-To be the best version of yourself Self Care is Vital.
+While caring for others is important, we must have a balance and a solid foundation of self-care to keep moving forward and to keep seeing each situation for what it truly is.